Duality for commutative group stacks: Dual of a commutative group stack

 Let us prove (2).
 By~\cite{Brochard_Picard}, \cite[2.1.1]{Brochard_finiteness} and \cite[Thm D]{Hall_Cohomology_and_base}, the stack $\champic(G/S)$ is algebraic and locally of finite presentation, with affine diagonal.
 Hence so is $D(G)$ by (1).
 Let us now prove that $D(G)$ has proper fibers.
 For this we may assume that $S$ is the spectrum of an algebraically closed field $k$.
 If $G$ is a group scheme the assertion follows from~ \ref{dual_dun_schema_en_groupes_sur_une_base_artinienne}.
 Now, let $G$ be a proper commutative group stack over~$k$.
-Then $H^{-1}(G)$ and $H^0(G)$ are duabelian $k$-group schemes.
-In particular, $H^{-1}(D(G))\simeq H^0(G)^D$ and $H^{-1}(G)^D$ are finite by the above, and $E^1(H^0(G))$ is an abelian variety.
+Then $H^{-1}(G)$ and $H^0(G)$ are duabelian $k$-group schemes (note that a proper group scheme over the spectrum of a field is obviously flat and finitely presented, but also cohomologically flat because the formation of direct images commutes with flat base change).
+In particular, by~\ref{prop:E0_E1_des_duabeliens}, $H^{-1}(D(G))$ (which is isomorphic to $H^0(G)^D$ by~\ref{description_dual}) and $H^{-1}(G)^D$ are finite and $E^1(H^0(G))$ is an abelian variety.
 By Artin~\cite[10.8]{LMB} the coarse moduli sheaf $H^0(D(G))$ is an algebraic space locally of finite presentation (hence actually a group scheme) and the projection $\pi : D(G) \to H^0(D(G))$ is faithfully flat and locally of finite presentation.
 By~\ref{description_dual} there is an exact sequence

-By SGA~3~\cite[VI$_A$ 3.2]{SGA3} the cokernel $K$ of $\delta$ is a group scheme.
+By SGA~3~\cite[VI$_A$ 3.2]{SGA3_new} the cokernel $K$ of $\delta$ is a group scheme.
 But it has a monomorphism to the finite group scheme $H^{-1}(G)^D$.
 Thus $K$ is finite and this proves that $H^0(D(G))$ is proper.
-This implies that $D(G)$ itself is proper.
+This implies that $D(G)$ itself is proper, because it is a gerbe over $H^0(D(G))$, banded by $H^{-1}(D(G))$ which is finite.